Azure/batch-shipyard/docs/99-current-limitations.md

 This is a current limitation of the underlying VM and host drivers.
 * On-premise Docker private registries are not supported at this time due to VNet requirements.
+* Credential storage using Azure Active Directory and KeyVault is only supported for Azure Public Cloud regions.

 The following Azure Batch actions should only be performed through Batch Shipyard when deploying your workload through this toolkit, as Batch